jcbgamboa/Inuktag/README.md

 the corresponding glosses (they are not included here to prevent copyright issues).
 You should put it in `inuktag/lib/data/dict.txt`.

+*TODO*: explain that `interact.js` is necessary for showing the panel with the dictionary, and how to install it.
+Without it, it was not possible to resize that pane.

 Now just open Atom and the plugin should be accessible.

 # Using